deatheyes/MysqlProbe/README.md

 	  workers: 2       # number of workers to process probe data, slave only

 ## Output
 Data collected from slave or master will be reported in form of json.
-The report contains statistical items as below:
+The report contains statistical items:

 * sql template: A sql template is a sql like text without constant condition value. eg. "select * from user where name=?".
 * overhead: The execution overhead.